-This medium is also employed to determine the mycological evaluation of food, contamination in cosmetics, and clinically to aid in the diagnosis of yeast and fungal infections.
+This medium is also helpful to determine the mycological evaluation of food, contamination in cosmetics, and clinically to aid in the diagnosis of yeast and fungal infections.

-Antibiotics like chloramphenicol, gentamicin, and tetracycline can be added as selective agents to inhibit the bacterial overgrowth of competing microorganisms while permitting the successful isolation of fungi and yeasts.
+Addition of antibiotics like chloramphenicol, gentamicin, and tetracycline as selective agents can inhibit the overgrowth of competing bacteria while permitting the successful isolation of fungi and yeasts.
 Various other modifications are also reported by using cycloheximide, penicillin, streptomycin, neomycin depending upon the intended use.

-Dextrose is the fermentable carbohydrate incorporated in high concentration as a carbon and energy source.
+Dextrose is a fermentable carbohydrate incorporated in high concentrations as a carbon and energy source.
 Agar is the solidifying agent.
-The addition of antibiotics like Chloramphenicol and/or tetracycline acts as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
+The addition of antibiotics like chloramphenicol and/or tetracycline acts as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
 Gentamicin is added to further inhibit the growth of gram-negative bacteria.

 - Suspend 65 gm of the medium in one liter of purified water.